-A.7 Grounding the LS-AFM
+A.9 Grounding the TT-2 AFM

-There are several grounding options for the LS-AFM.
+There are several grounding options for the TT-2 AFM.
 The green ground wire should be used to connect the stage with the Ebox.
-The probe and sample are grounded by a grounding connector, which should be attached to the Modes/IO connection on the back of the stage.
+The probe is grounded by a grounding connector, which should be attached to the Modes/IO connection on the back of the stage.
 A wire can be added to the ground connector to receive signals from the probe.

-Appendix B: LS-AFM Files
+Appendix B: TT-2 AFM Files

-The LS-AFM software has three separate files that it uses.
+The TT-2 AFM software uses three separate files.
 The first is a parameter file which stores all of the parameters used for operating the microscope.
 The second is a scanner file, which is unique for each scanner and has range and calibration information.
 Finally, data files contain images measured by the microscope.

-Parameter File C:\Users\AFM User\Desktop\2.0.3 - 50 Micron AFM Workshop\data\afm_default.cfg Scanner File C:\Users\AFM User\Desktop\2.0.3 - 50 Micron AFM Workshop\data\scanner default.cfg
+Parameter File C:\Users\AFM User\Desktop\2.0.3 - 50 Micron AFM Workshop\data\afm_default.cfg Scanner File C:\Users\AFM User\Desktop\2.0.3 - 50 Micron AFM Workshop\data\scanner_default.cfg